-"This commission shall exercise general supervision over all the assessing officers of this state, over county boards of equalization and appeal in the performance of their duties under this chapter and all other laws concerning the general property tax and shall institute proper proceedings to enforce the penalties and liabilities provided by law for public officers, officers of corporations and individuals failing to comply with the provisions of this chapter, and of all laws relating to the general property tax."
+"This commission shall exercise general supervision over all the assessing officers of this state, over county boards of equalization, and appeal in the performance of their duties under this chapter and all other laws concerning the general property tax and shall institute property proceedings to enforce the penalties and liabilities provided by law for public officers, officers of corporations and individual failing to comply with the provisions of this chapter, and of all laws relating to the general property tax."

-Subsection 2 of Section 138.410 empowers the Commission to call upon the Attorney General or prosecuting attorneys in the state to assist it in enforcing the property tax laws in the courts.
+Subsection 2 of Section 138.410, RSMo, empowers the Commission to call upon the Attorney General or prosecuting attorneys in the state to assist it in enforcing the property tax laws in the courts.

-In implementing its supervisory role, the Commission is in constant contact with the assessors of the state, communicating administrative, legal, appraisal and technical advice to assist assessors in the performance of their duties.
+In implementing its supervisory role, the Commission is in constant contact with the assessors of the state, communicating administrative, legal, appraisal, and technical advice to assist assessors in the performance of their duties.
 This supervisory role is also evidenced by certain statutes relating to specific assessment areas.
-Under Section 138.235.2, the Commission is charged to see that leased tangible personal property in the state is properly taxed.
+Under Section 138.235.2, RSMo, the Commission is charged to see that leased tangible personal property in the state is properly taxed.
 In addition, a member of the Commission or some duly authorized representative thereof, must officially visit the several counties of the state at least once each year and inquire into methods of assessment.
-Section 138.415.
-The Commission also has the authority to convene a hearing concerning the assessment on any parcel in the state to ensure that all assessments have been made in compliance with law.
-Sections 138.460 and 138.470.
+Section 138.415, RSMo.
+The Commission also has the authority to convene a hearing concerning the assessment of any parcel in the state to ensure that all assessments have been made in compliance with law.
+Sections 138.460 and 138.470, RSMo.
+However, it should be noted that the Commission is specifically prohibited from supervising "the fixing of any tax levied or to be levied" by any political subdivision or taxing authority in the state.
+Section 138.340.1, RSMo.